 - The material on the cat tree can shed, which can be annoying

-We highly recommend the New Cat Condos Tree, if you are looking for a simple, affordable, and overall awesome cat tree.
+We highly recommend the Go Pet Club Condo, if you are looking for a simple, affordable, and overall awesome cat tower for large cats.

 This tree is specifically made for big cats.
 The seller says that the perches on this tree have a weight capacity of 50 pounds.
 You are going to have to have a really fat cat for this thing to break!
-It is able to fit and supports big cats.
+It can fit and supports big cats.

-One of the huge advantages about this tree is that you do not have to put it together.
-It is already put together before it gets to your house, so your cat can play with her new tree as soon as the mail man drops it off.
+One of the huge advantages of this tree is that you do not have to put it together.
+It is already put together before it gets to your house, so your cat can play with her new tree as soon as the mailman drops it off.
 This is great for anybody not looking for the extra hassle of having to figure out how to put a cat tree together.

 On the second level, there is a little feather toy for your cat to entertain themselves with.